Sir-Teo/sir-teo.github.io/README.md

 - I tried to set up change the name of this website, but it failed.
 - cleaned some files
 - renamed some files so that the codes seems more fluent

+### April 19, 2018
+- fixed links
+- selected more pictures in my gallery